So what’s the Catholic advice to Salve?

 —as a mother—has always taken them in each time they came back.

-babies.
+so many babies.
 And here’s the shocker.
 Salve is pregnant, her 13th pregnancy

 and the 11th mouth to be fed on their measly budget.

-withstand her 13th pregnancy.
+enough to withstand her 13th pregnancy.

-of life to someone who sleeps a few feet away from the stench of
+the dignity of life to someone who sleeps a few feet away from the stench of

 an open latrine?
 Would they preach the sanctity of life to a mother, three of whose